arcsecond-io/oort/docs/index.md

 ## Key things you must be aware of

-* Oort doesn't need to run as `root`.
+* There is no need to install or run Oort as `root`.
-* If uploading for an organisation, Oort is necessarily run by a member of it.
 * One must login first before uploading, with the command `oort login`.
-It will store locally the necessary credentials used for uploading. **Keep these credentials safe**.
+It will locally store the necessary credentials used for uploading. **Keep these credentials safe**.
+* If uploading for an organisation, Oort must necessarily be run someone who is a member of it.
 * To determine the Night Log date, Oort reads the FITS or XISF header and look for any of the following keywords: `DATE`, `DATE-OBS` and `DATE_OBS`.
+Dates are assumed to be local ones.
+* "Nights" run from local noon to local noon.
+That is, all data files whose date is in the morning, until 12am, is considered as part of the night that just finished.
+The Night Log date is that of the starting noon.